 While Quantum Sails has lofts all over the world, not everyone is lucky enough to have one in their backyard.
 Fortunately that shouldn’t stop anyone from receiving top of the line service.
-While shipping sails in for service may seem a little daunting, Quantum Sails consultant Randy Shore gives us his tips and tricks to make boxing up your sails simple and easy.
+While shipping sails in for service may seem a little daunting, we've got a few tips and tricks to make boxing up your sails simple and easy.

 With more than fifty years of sailing experience, Justin Wright has worked with his share of sailmakers and sail lofts.
 When a sixty mile-an-hour microburst trashed the cover on his genoa, he knew he’d need professional services again.
 This time, however, he decided to call on Quantum Sails.

 Wright needed the genoa cover for his Catalina 28 repaired, so he started looking for a sail loft near his home in Ipswitch, Massachusetts.
 Unsuccessful, he went online to find a Quantum loft, since his sails are Quantum sails.
 Wright filled in the ‘Contact Us’ form on the Quantum Sails website, then prepared himself to wait.
 “Usually you get a response from one of those forms in twenty-four hours,” he said.
 “What I got was a response in twenty minutes.
 It was extraordinary.”

 Wright’s inquiry was routed to the Quantum Newport loft which responded with exactly what was needed to provide an accurate quote.
 Wright replied right away, and within one day had an estimate for his sail repair.
 “It was pretty extraordinary, the speed and detail of the response.”